What Benefits Can I Get Through Workers’ Compensation in Ohio?

 Contact Kisling, Nestico & Redick for a Free Case Consultation

 If you’ve been injured at work, it is in your best interest to contact Kisling, Nestico & Redick at 1-800-HURT-NOW to speak to our Ohio workers’ compensation lawyers.
 With our legal representation by your side, you can maximize the probability of your claim being accepted.
-In a free case consultation, we’ll inform you what benefits you can secure through workers’ compensation in Ohio.
+With offices in Cleveland, Columbus, Akron, and all around Ohio, our priority is to inform you what benefits you can secure through workers’ compensation in Ohio.